After taking out an interest-only mortgage, Amelia and Frank were unsure if they’d fully understood the terms and conditions.

 What happened

-After visiting a new housing development, Amelia and Frank were advised by the on-site broker to take out a ten-year interest-only mortgage.
-Amelia’s father later complained that the couple hadn’t understood what they were signing up to.
-And when they later tried to sell their flat, the market value was lower than the mortgage balance.
+Years later, Amelia’s father complained that the couple hadn’t understood what they were signing up to.
+And when they decided to sell their flat, the market value was lower than the outstanding mortgage balance.

 What we said

-From what we saw, the broker hadn’t done enough to explain the consequences of having an interest-only mortgage.
-It didn’t seem the couple could have afforded any type of mortgage that would have let them to buy a property in that area.
+From what we saw, the broker hadn’t done enough to explain an interest-only mortgage.

-We told the broker to refund the costs of setting up and ending the mortgage.
-And we asked Amelia and Frank to try and sell their property for its market value within a year.
+We also asked Amelia and Frank to try to sell their property for its market value within a year.
 If they did, we said the broker should pay the difference between the selling price and the balance of the mortgage.